-Two days later, the center of Arcadia lay shrouded in a thunderous storm.
+The center of Arcadia lay under a thunderous storm.
 Acidic gusts rattled neon billboards, each advertisement flickering from corporate slogans to glitchy static.
-In the battered streets, opposing forces marshaled: Villanova’s last stand, bristling with tanks, AIHR troopers, energy cannons, and even a scattering of drone carriers overhead.
-Their deadly hardware glowed under the swirling storm clouds, forging a bleak tapestry of industrial might.
+In the battered streets, Villanova's last stand had taken position: tanks, AIHR troopers, energy cannons, drone carriers overhead.
+Their hardware glowed under the swirling storm clouds, a corporate line that had been building for forty-eight hours.

 Cache, newly stabilized, trotted beside her, hackles up, ready to intercept any override attempts.
 The dog's plating carried half-repaired scuffs from prior battles.
 He had been told to hold back.
 He was here.
 Mod, though still bruised, joined the throng, rifle slung across his back, while Aphrodite manned illusions from a vantage bus, ready to cloak the battlefield in strategic confusion.